JGAguado/Smart_Powermeter/docs/source/faq.rst

 💬 :term:`FAQ`
 =============================

-After connecting everything and turning on the |Product|, the power :term:`LED` doesn't turn on, why?
-    The power :term:`LED` has a solderable jumper, this means that unless you applied some soldering lead on the pads it won't be enabled.
-    This is done for avoiding unnecesary standby :term:`LED`s powered on all the time.

-    However, if you soldered the jumper, the board is connected correctly and you cannot see the power :term:`LED` on, disconnect the power immediately.
-    Please check all the connections and measured with a multi-meter the resistance between 3V3 and :term:`gnd` in any port (:math:`I^2C` or Serial).
-    If the resistance is close to zero you have a short circuit somewhere in your board, please check your connections and any soldering you've made
-    If the problem persist reach :ref:`support`

 Can I upload ESPHome directly from the Home Assistance setup running on my Raspberry Pi?
     Yes you can, and actually this is one of the simplest and more effective way to upload ESPHome.